BILL NUMBER: S1378A

 Section 1 Statement of legislative findings and intent.

-Section 2 Short Title "museum education act"
+Section 2 Short Title "Museum Education Act."

-museum education grant program.
+implement a museum education grant program.
+The Commissioner of Educa-

-Section 4 Contains the effective date
+Section 4 Contains the effective date.

 New York State has more museums, historical societies, zoos, botanical